 Vietnam.vn - Nền tảng quảng bá Việt Nam

-VFF pays tribute to coach Mai Duc Chung
+VFF pays tribute to Coach Mai Duc Chung

 VTC NewsVTC News04/02/2024

-VFF pays tribute to coach Mai Duc Chung
+VFF pays tribute to Coach Mai Duc Chung

-VFF pays tribute to coach Mai Duc Chung
+VFF pays tribute to Coach Mai Duc Chung

-Coach Mai Duc Chung also thanked the leaders of the sports industry and the Vietnam Football Federation for always trusting him.
-The 72-year-old military leader thanked the centers, women's football clubs, coaching staff and students who have always accompanied him, and wished that Vietnamese women's football will continue to progress stronger in the future.
+Coach Mai Duc Chung also expressed his gratitude to the leaders of the sports sector and the Vietnam Football Federation for their continued trust in him.
+The 72-year-old coach thanked the women's football centers, clubs, coaching staff, and his players for their unwavering support, and wished Vietnamese women's football continued success in the future.

-Coach Mai Duc Chung's achievements
+Coach Mai Duc Chung's track record

-Coach Mai Duc Chung's achievements
+Coach Mai Duc Chung's track record

 Minh Anh